kaczmareka/cern_todo_web_app/README.md

 To complete the exercices please implement all missing classes and functonalites in order to be able to store and retrieve information about tasks and their categories.
 Once you are ready, please send it to me (ie link to your git repository) before  our interview.

+## Repository description

+First repository, where I stored all files during my work on this application.
+Due to problems with GitHub token, new updates were stored as `*.zip` files.